 The calves are also active during things like walking, balancing, and basically anything else that involves standing.
 However, the calves are extremely efficient during walking (20) and are unlikely to get much of a training stimulus out of walking.
-In addition, the calves are actually decent active during things like squats (14,26,32,35) and deadlifts (3,13) and have even been shown to grow slightly from a squat program (30).
+In addition, the calves are actually decently active during things like squats (14,26,32,35) and deadlifts (3,13) and have even been shown to grow slightly from a flywheel device squat program (30).

 So, from this section, we can see that calf raises are probably the best way to target the calves since calf raises are pretty much the only exercise that isolates ankle plantar flexion.
 Since that’s not news to anyone, let’s dig a bit deeper.